 Last Updated on

-When we go on the Internet to find travelling tips regarding the Balaton, most of the results will be directing us (too) towards the Northern shore.
+When we go on the Internet to find travel tips regarding the Balaton, most of the results will be directing us toward the Northern shore.

-This is not a problem, as the scenery is beautiful, the lake gradually deepens, comes with well taken care of beaches and countless attractions await.
-And of course all the other holidayers that are coming to the Balaton.
+This is not a problem, as the scenery is beautiful, the lake, which gradually deepens, and well-taken-care -of beaches and countless attractions await you, and of course, all other tourists that are coming to the Balaton.

 That’s how it was!

-Life became more and more active in Siófok, which cause the capital’s great citizens and prominent representatives of the acting world showing a growing interest towards the city.
+Life became more and more active in Siófok, which caused the capital’s great citizens and prominent representatives of the acting world to show a growing interest in the city.

-The front line that was located here during the Second World War did not do any good to the city, a large part of it was destroyed.
+The front line that was located here during the Second World War did not do any good for the city, a large part of it was destroyed.

 Visiting the Balaton shows that the person prefers activities related to water, but by turning our backs to the city and its area we miss numerous interesting and valuable attractions.

 For example those villas at Siófok, where not only the artists who looked to relax spent their time, but was also the location for events that shaped the future of the country.